 The final language in Articles I and II of the U.S. Constitution gives the House of Representatives the “sole power” to impeach a federal officer by majority vote, a process akin to an indictment by a grand jury.
 The Constitution gives the Senate “sole power” to try all impeachment cases and requires “concurrence of two thirds of the members present.”
 The Constitution also states the chief justice of the U.S. Supreme Court will preside at a Senate trial for presidential impeachments.

-Over the decades, the Senate has conducted formal impeachment proceedings 19 times, resulting in seven acquittals, eight convictions (all federal judges), three dismissals and one resignation.
-Presidents Andrew Johnson and Bill Clinton were the most notable to be found not guilty by the Senate after the House voted to impeach.
+Over the decades, the Senate has conducted formal impeachment proceedings 20 times, resulting in eight acquittals, eight convictions (all federal judges), three dismissals and one resignation.
+Presidents Johnson, Clinton and Trump last year were the most notable to be found not guilty by the Senate after the House voted to impeach.
 In addition to trying impeachment charges, the Constitution gives the Senate the power — without mentioning a vote count — to disqualify a convicted officer from holding public office again.
 Under Senate rules, disqualification has happened twice, both by majority vote and involving federal judges (see footnote 856).

-With high-profile impeachment inquiries, such as those involving Clinton and now Trump, the debate over what the Founding Fathers meant by “high crimes and misdemeanors” reignites.
-In an unsuccessful attempt to impeach U.S. Supreme Court Justice William O. Douglas in 1970, then-U.S. Rep. Gerald Ford of Michigan — who later became vice president and then president after Richard Nixon’s resignation — provided this blunt assessment: “An impeachable offense is whatever a majority of the House of Representatives considers it to be at a given moment in history.”
+With high-profile impeachment inquiries, such as those involving Clinton and now Trump for the second time, the debate over what the Founding Fathers meant by “high crimes and misdemeanors” reignites.
+In an unsuccessful attempt to impeach U.S. Supreme Court Justice William O. Douglas in 1970, then-U.S. Rep. Gerald Ford of Michigan — who later became vice president and then president after Nixon’s resignation — provided this blunt assessment: “An impeachable offense is whatever a majority of the House of Representatives considers it to be at a given moment in history.”

 Individual senators decide for themselves whether the official must have committed an indictable offense to be convicted; no Senate rule or constitutional provision imposes that requirement.